-When starting a trip search, Google Flights is usually the first place I start.
+When starting trip planning, Google Flights is usually my first stop.
 And it is even more useful with

 Google Flights search results without the extension

 Google Flights already displays seat pitch (the distance between your seat and the one in front of you).
 However, you have to click on each individual flight to access that information:

 With Legroom For Google Flights, you can compare the seat pitch across all flights in one glance: